Follow the journey of the picture book "Shuppatsu Shinkou!", which is based on the railways of the Tohoku region

 However, the illustrations, which are based on the author's research, are realistic and not overly sweet.
 If you ever have the chance to pick up this picture book, please take a look at the details of the illustrations as well as the story

-"Departure proceed" is a phrase that the train driver utters to confirm that "the departure signal is proceeding," in other words, that the "departure signal" indicating whether or not the train can depart is green.
+"Proceed to depart" is aphrase uttered by the train driver to confirm that the departure signal is green, meaning the departure signal indicating whether or not departure is permitted is green.

 It is not a phrase that expresses enthusiasm like "Let's get going!"
 I hope you will remember it as a bit of trivia